naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwindcss/10_order.md

 Order utility:

-Us the `order` utlitity if you need to change the order of elements.
+Use the `order` utlitity if you need to change the order of elements.

 For Example: